prakHr/awesomest-search/awesomest_search/README.md

 ## License

-`automate-unsupervised-dataset-generation` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`awesomest-search` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.